Hatfield's Ferry Power Station

 Hatfield's Ferry Power Station was a 1.7-gigawatt (1,700 MW), coal power plant located in Greene County, Pennsylvania.
 The plant was operated by FirstEnergy.
 It began operations in 1969 and was shut down in 2013.
-The three emission stacks were imploded March 4, 2023 at 11:00 AM, and the remaining structure, the boiler house, was imploded on November 17, 2023 at 11:00 AM.
+The plant was eventually demolished in 2023.

 History

 Hatfield's Ferry's construction commenced in 1963 and began generation in 1969 under the operations of Allegheny Energy.
 FirstEnergy assumed operations of Hatfield's Ferry following its merger with Allegheny Energy in 2010.

 Environmental mitigation

 In the mid-1990s, Allegheny Energy installed a control system which reduced the plant's nitrogen oxide emissions.
 In 2001, Hatfield's Ferry added a natural gas reburn system.
 In that same year, Allegheny Energy introduced a passive treatment system where groundwater from the fly ash landfill is treated with wetlands.
 Allegheny Energy commissioned a flue-gas desulfurization (FGD) system, designed by Babcock & Wilcox, to be installed at Hatfield's Ferry in 2006.
 The equipment, which cost $700 million to install, removed 95% of sulfur dioxide and lowered mercury emissions at the plant when it was activated in 2009.